beerjson/beerjson/SCHEMA_STYLE.md

 Putting either keyword on `CultureBase` would reject every property `CultureAdditionType` adds.

-Nine of the thirteen composed types carry it.
-The four that do not (`HopAdditionType`, `WaterAdditionType`, `StyleType`, `RecipeStyleType`) are blocked on open format questions: their own examples under `tests/` use properties the types do not declare.
+Ten of the thirteen composed types carry it.
+The three that do not (`WaterAdditionType`, `StyleType`, `RecipeStyleType`) are blocked on open format
+questions: their own examples under `tests/` use properties the types do not declare.
 Closing one is therefore a change that comes with resolving that question and fixing its examples.
-The conventions test tracks the four, so a newly added composed type cannot join them.
+The conventions test tracks the three, so a newly added composed type cannot join them.

+## Ingredients: identity, catalogue record, addition

+Each ingredient family is three types built on one another.
+A **Base** identifies the ingredient and carries the measurements a recipe must have to calculate with it; a **catalogue record** adds everything a supplier publishes; an **addition** adds how much, when, and anything measured at the time of use.
+Catalogue detail does not belong on an addition, and an exporter should emit the full catalogue records alongside a recipe so the document stands on its own.
+[ADR-0005](adr/0005-ingredient-base-record-and-addition.md) has the detail and the reasoning.

 ## Arrays